 Assuming that each S/N surgery stopped 4 unwanted offspring in the first reproductive cycle, HSGC has kept 2,400 pups and kittens off the streets.
 That is just one cycle and if we assume each of those 4 plus their parent can have 2 litters per year, then that’s nearly 10,000.
 Its easy to see how quickly these numbers can overwhelm if we don’t work to lower them.

 Feral Cat Initiative

-HSGC caregivers’ trap cats and they are S/N through our vet.
-We have also worked with Independent Animal Rescue (IAR) and they helped out with a colony of over 30.
-IAR has been amazing in their aid to Granville ferals and we work with them to maintain this cooperation; we helped construct a feral cat kennel unit for one of their caretakers, we have loaned traps and helped with the vetting as needed.
-HSGC is funding S/N at Butner Vet and are actively loaning our traps (7) to the community.
-We have also worked with Operation Catnip and Safe Haven to transport cats to their groups from Granville Shelter (21 in 2015-16 with most cared for as overnight fosters).
-We also oversee communication of colony locations and impounded cats in the Granville Shelter and we aid in their release back to their colony (if possible) or rehoming.
-There were 16 clipped ear cats impounded in 2015-16 and we pulled all but one (he went to a rescue as a friendly).
+HSGC caregivers’ trap cats and they are spayed/neutered through our vet.
+We have also works with Independent Animal Rescue (IAR) with large colonies.
+69 at one location is the most handled to date.
+HSGC is funding feral S/N at Butner Vet and are actively loaning our traps (7) to the community.
+We also aid communication of colony locations and impounded cats in the Granville Shelter and we aid in their release back to their colony (if possible) or rehoming.
 A special thanks to Dr Jeanne Simmons (Butner Veterinary Clinic) for over 20 years of vet services to HSGC.